thepolarbear0818/blog/pages/docs/faq.md

 Finally, there's no point in changing from strict to any other mode, as strict mode doesn't usually cause any kind of breakage, and changing to custom mode to block cookies will come at the expense of disabling dFPI: not worth it, so we decided to hide the UI that allows users to change this.
-You can explicitely force other modes with overrides, but once again we advise against it.
+You can explicitly force other modes with overrides, but once again we advise against it.
 More details are available
 [at this link](https://gitlab.com/librewolf-community/settings/-/issues/149#note_873599441).